MnKGuitarPro/azure-CLI---Python/README.md

 ###########################################################################

-        - Getting VMs from the Resource Group BCIRG3POC-RG-DPAVEZ001...
+        - Getting VMs from the Resource Group <your resource group name>...

 1. VM1                          2.
 VM2